Peaches

 4. Prunus mume (Japanese Apricot / Chinese Plum)

 This ancient fruit, widely grown in East Asia, is small and round with a fuzzy skin that turns yellow or reddish-orange when ripe — very much like a mini peach.
-The resemblance is especially strong when it’s fresh and soft, although Prunus mume is more often used pickled or dried.
-It’s part of the same genus as peaches, so the similarities go beyond looks.
+The two look most alike when the fruit is fresh and soft, even though Prunus mume is usually eaten pickled or dried.
+Prunus mume belongs to the same plant family as peaches, so they are similar in more than just appearance.

 5. Plums (Yellow Plum, Mirabelle Plum)

 While not all plums resemble peaches, yellow varieties like the Mirabelle plum often do.
-They’re round, smooth-skinned, and golden in color — much like a peach without fuzz.
+They are round, smooth-skinned, and golden in color — much like a peach without fuzz.
 Some can even develop a blush of red on the skin.
-Though their texture is firmer and they’re generally smaller, visually, they can easily be mistaken for petite peaches.
+Though their texture is firmer and they’re generally smaller, visually, they can easily be mistaken for small peaches.

 6. Velvet Apple (Diospyros blancoi)

 This lesser-known tropical fruit is a surprise entry on the list.
 Also known as mabolo, the velvet apple has a round to oval shape and a dense, peach-like fuzz covering its skin.
-Its reddish-brown hue and soft exterior give it a distinct resemblance to a large peach — though the flavor and aroma are quite different, often described as pungent and cheesy when overripe.
-Still, visually, it can fool the eye.
+Its reddish-brown hue and soft exterior give it a distinct resemblance to a large peach — though the flavor and aroma are quite different (it is often described as pungent and cheesy when overripe).
+Still, visually, it can be easily confused with a peach.